andhogan/AlpenGo/README.md

 Development Method: Scrum – Leverage agile and scrum methodologies to quickly add product value through weekly and biweekly sprints while balancing desired customer goals.

-### Setup
+## Setup
-0. (Optional) Recommended to create a virtual environment:
+### 0. (Optional) Recommended to create a virtual environment:

 `python -m venv dir_name`
 Ex: `python -m venv alpengo`
 * Clone the repo into this venv directory, and remember to activate the newly made venv before installing dependencies (next step).

-1. Install Dependencies from the included requirements.txt using a CLI:
+### 1. Install Dependencies from the included requirements.txt using a CLI:

 `pip install -r requirements.txt`
 * Caution: You can optionally upgrade the modules within the requirements.txt.
 But be warned that this may cause errors in dependencies throughout the project.

-** `pip install -U -r requirements.txt`
+`pip install -U -r requirements.txt`

 * If error occurs, rollback to initial requirements:

-** `pip uninstall -r requirements.txt`
+1. `pip uninstall -r requirements.txt`

-** `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`

 * To capture the current list of packages installed, especially after including any additional ones that may have been installed and imported for this project:

-** `pip freeze > requirements.txt`
+`pip freeze > requirements.txt`

-2. Run the included `alpengo_db.py` to initialize a SQLite DB with dummy data
+### 2. Run the included `alpengo_db.py` to initialize a SQLite DB with dummy data:

 `python alpengo_db.py`
 * This will create an `alpengo_db` file within the same directory as the `alpengo_db.py`, ideally within the same directory as the `alpengo_app.py`.

-3. To Be Continued...
+### 3. To Be Continued...

 Project Tracking Software Link: Trello - https://trello.com/w/akaworkspace5